 Whether they realize it or not – every one of your clients is coming to you for more than website – they’re coming to you to make more money.
 The client may be completely oblivious to SEO and think they’re just coming to you for a pretty website, but the truth is that a pretty website isn’t worth much in this day and age if it isn’t on the first page of Google for crucial search terms.
 Research has shown that 85% of people use the web to find local businesses meaning that these days, being found in Google can mean the difference between a flourishing business and failure.

-Whether you want to be able to offer additional SEO services, or simply ensure happy customers, it’s important that you do your part to maximize the chances your clients have of ranking well in Google and other search engines.
+Whether you want to be able to offer search engine optimization service, or simply ensure happy customers, it’s important that you do your part to maximize the chances your clients have of ranking well in Google and other search engines.
 In order to do so, you need a basic, up-to-date understanding of SEO.

 On-Site SEO Is Baked Into Design